Arthurdw/API-speed-testing/README.md

 The latest tests (character generation) were performed using Insomnia.

 Rust does perform better for enterprise applications as we can see by the stress test.

+GO is an excellent solution for fast non intensive server processing.
+Yet Rust would be the better option for more heavy server sided processing.

 & don't make heavy used API's in Python :3